sniklaus/pytorch-spynet/README.md

 For the original Torch version of this work, please see: https://github.com/anuragranj/spynet

-## setup
-To download the pre-trained networks, run `bash install.bash` and make sure that you have Torch installed.
-The pre-trained networks are obtained from the original repository of the authors and are converted using a Torch script.
-While it would be nice to provide the converted weights myself and thus being able to avoid the initial Torch dependency, I do not know whether I would have the rights to do so.
-However, Torch is no longer required after the conversion.

 ## usage
 To run it on your own pair of images, use the following command.
 You can choose between various models, please make sure to see their paper / the code for more details.